 Toothaches – Painful teeth may be an allergy symptom.
 Sinus pain is caused by pollen and dust impacting one’s immune system.
 This causes mucus to build up in your sinuses where they become congested, pressurising your teeth and nerves and causing sensitivity and toothaches.

-So how can you prevent the above form occurring?
+So how can you prevent the above from occurring?

 - Stay hydrated: Drinking lots of water keeps your mouth hydrated.
 This counteracts a dry mouth as it washes away the buildup of mucus.